lastweek/lastweek.github.io/docs/notes/paper_perf_shadows.md

   For precomputation, obviously it is using the other idle cores.
   The simple insight itself is not interesting enough, usually where it's applied make things quite interesting.

-###  1.4. <a name='Locks'></a>Locks

-Applying the insight of "get the most out of the otherwise-wasted resource" to the lock area.
-I will wait for Sanidhya's SOSP'19 paper. :-)

 ##  2. <a name='Microseconds'></a>Microseconds